SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/008_OPEN_supercomputing_wales.md

 pioneered the use of AccelerateAI, a GPU compute cluster designed to enable high-speed AI/ML computations, available to all SCW institutions.

+## Outcomes

+- Document existing work on ‘software performance characterisation’ from Supercomputing Wales.
+- Publish summmary on SHAREing webpage.

+This project has now finished.
+The outcomes can be found [in a report on the SHAREing webpage](/performance-assessment/2025-sc-wales).

 ## Literature
 1. A. Gray et al: Mapping application performance to HPC architecture, CPC 183 (2012) pp. 520–529